 It's not certain whether Sikkuth is a Biblical name or not.
 The authors of the Septuagint didn't think so, and neither did the authors of the King James Version, the American Standard Version, the Darby Translation, and most recently, the New International Version.
 But on the other hand, the authoritative Jewish Society Publication's translation does recognize the name Sikkuth, and so does the Young translation and, most recently, the New American Standard.

-If Sikkuth is a name, it occurs in Amos 5:26 (and also shows up in the compound name Succoth-benoth; 2 Kings 17:30), along with covert references to the gods Moloch, Kiyyun, Selem, the Heavenly Host and perhaps also Asher and El:
+If Sikkuth is a name, it occurs in Amos 5:26 (and also shows up in the compound name Succoth-benoth; 2 Kings 17:30), along with covert references to the gods Moloch, Kiyyun, Selem, the Heavenly Host and perhaps also Asher and Eloah:

-The prophet Amos seems to mention Sikkuth in conjunction with Kiyyun, and both these names are eerily reminiscent of the names of a known Babylonian and Assyrian deity, namely Sak-kut a.k.a Kaiwanu (a.k.a.
+The prophet Amos seems to mention Sikkuth in conjunction with Kiyyun, and both these names are eerily reminiscent of the names of a known Babylonian and Assyrian deity, namely Sak-kut a.k.a.
+Kaiwanu (a.k.a.
 Ninib).
 These names both appear to refer to Saturn, and were demonstrated to be associated in the Shurpu tablets (says the venerable William Rainy Harper on page 140 of his opus A Critical and Exegetical Commentary on Amos and Hosea and leaves the following handy reference for easy verification: IV.
 R. 52, col. 4, l.
 9).

 The trouble with all this is that the verse in Amos speaks of the doings of the Israelites during the wandering years, and in the time just after the Exodus, Babylonian and Assyrian deities were not yet introduced in the area where Israel wandered, nor is such idolatry mentioned anywhere in the Torah (according to 2 Kings 17:30, the various Babylonian deities were introduced in Canaan by Babylonian settlers immediately after the second deportation in about 720 BC).

-However, Amos wrote in the eighth century BC, and the Torah as we have it was not written yet.
+However, Amos wrote in the eighth century BC, and the Torah as we have it, hadn't been written yet.
 Perhaps Amos referred to the Egyptian equivalent of this Babylonian farmer-god (which would be Osiris), or perhaps to general nature worship.
 In his famous sermon to the Sanhedrin, Stephen appears to quote or rather paraphrase Amos, and speaks of the "tabernacle of Moloch" and "the star of the god Rompha" (Acts 7:43).
 This deity Rephan or Rompha isn't otherwise known in history (and some say that the author of Acts meant to copy Amos but mistook the Hebrew letter כ, k, for a ר, r, but that's rather a tall order), but Stephen's interpretation shows quite a level of liberty in interpreting and reapplying Amos' message, and may suggest that Amos was doing the same thing: addressing general theological follies by applying them to corresponding contemporary theology.

 But on the other hand, perhaps Amos was a truly great poet, who wrote his inculpation in phrases that obviously reflect the highlights of the pattern of salvation (the feast of booths, the kingdom, humanity made in God's image), but which also contained the subliminal names of up to six highly attractive pagan deities.
 And, says Amos, because Israel reached for all these counter-salvific forces and not to the One Who Is And Does, YHWH would allow Israel's exile to Assyria.